rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 Listing 18-1 shows that it's even possible to mix and match `if let`, `else if`, and `else if let`.
 This code shows a series of checks of a bunch of different conditions to decide what the background color should be.
-For the purposes of the examplee, we've created variables with hardcoded values that a real program might get by asking the user.
+For the purposes of the example, we've created variables with hardcoded values that a real program might get by asking the user.
 If the user has specified a favorite color, we'll use that as the background color.
 If today is Tuesday, the background color will be green.
 If the user has specified their age as a string